facemoji/alter-core/README.md

 ## iOS

-To run the example, simply open the attached XCode project and run it on your iPhone or iPad.
+To run the example, simply open the attached Xcode project and run it on your iPhone or iPad.

 Do not forget to get your API key at [studio.alter.xyz](https://studio.alter.xyz) and paste it into the code.
 Look for "YOUR-API-KEY-HERE".

 ### SwiftPackage Installation
-Add this repository as a dependency to your `Package.swift` or XCode Project.
+Add this repository as a dependency to your `Package.swift` or Xcode Project.

 ### Manual iOS Installation
-Download the [`AlterCore.xcframework`](frameworks/AlterCore.xcframework) from this repository and drag&drop it into your XCode Project.
+Download the [`AlterCore.xcframework`](frameworks/AlterCore.xcframework) from this repository and drag&drop it into your Xcode Project.

 ## Android